elshnkhll/ROKU-TV-Remote-Control-ESP32/README.md

-This is a firmware wich will turn ESP32 to a proxy remote control of a Roku TV in a Chrome browser tab on your PC (or MAC)
+This is a firmware wich will turn ESP32 to a proxy remote control of a Roku TV in a Chrome browser tab on your PC (or MAC).
+This is more advance version of https://github.com/elshnkhll/RokuRC/tree/main/ESP_RokuRC_Proxy with faster TV (or multiple Roku TV Sets)

 After restart just navigate to http://rokurc.com/V2.1.php